The Chase Sapphire Preferred Card 100,000-Point Bonus Is Back for a Limited Time

 Should You Apply for the Sapphire Preferred Card?

-Whether you’re just learning the ropes or are a points and miles expert, this card is worth serious consideration even without a sky-high welcome bonus.
-The Sapphire Preferred Card was the first travel card I opened over a decade ago, and it’s still the card I recommend to friends and family who are looking to get started with credit card travel rewards.
+Whether you’re just learning the ropes or are a points and miles expert, the Chase Sapphire Preferred Card is worth it even without a sky-high welcome bonus.
+This was the first travel card I opened over a decade ago, and it’s still the card I recommend to friends and family who are looking to get started with credit card travel rewards.

 That said, before deciding if the Sapphire Preferred Card is worth it for you, you’ll want to familiarize yourself with Chase’s credit card application rules to make sure you qualify.
 You aren’t eligible to open the card if: